 - Begin by washing and then peeling (if you want to) the potatoes.
 Halve or quarter them, depending on the size, and place in the Instant Pot liner.

 - Cover the potatoes with water.
 I needed 4 cups for 2 ½ pounds of potatoes.

 - Click on the lid of the IP and set it to cook at manual pressure for 8 minutes.
 The Instant Pot will take a few minutes to come up to pressure and then start counting down the 8 minutes.

 - Once cooking is done, let the pressure release naturally or force-release it after 10 minutes.

 - Drain the water in the IP liner and return the potatoes to it.
-Add 2 tbsp vegan butter, 1 tsp dijon mustard, 1 cup nondairy milk, salt and pepper to the potatoes and use a potato masher or a heavy wooden spoon to mash them.
+Add 2 tablespoon vegan butter, 1 teaspoon dijon mustard, 1 cup nondairy milk, salt and pepper to the potatoes and use a potato masher or a heavy wooden spoon to mash them.
 You can also use a potato ricer.